 is a type of agnosia, or loss of knowledge, that involves

-a disturbance in the recognition of familiar voices
+a disturbance in the recognition of familiar voices and the impairment

 of voice discrimination abilities in which the affected individual does

 not suffer from comprehension deficits.
 Phonagnosia is an auditory agnosia,

 an acquired auditory processing disorder resulting from brain damage,

 other auditory agnosias include cortical deafness and auditory verbal

 Auditory Verbal Agnosia

 is the inability to comprehend speech.